bjbvoesenek/qPCR-analysis/README.md

 Before using the qPCR-analysis software, the data coming out of the LightCycler 480 needs to be transposed.
-For this, you can use the http://humgen.nl/scripts/transpose/ website, and use the manual written before by Maurice Overzier.
+For this, you can use the http://humgen.nl/scripts/transpose/ website, and use the 'qPCR manual' written before.
 #### TODO: Manual should be included on the Transpose website, or copied here.
 After copying the result from the transpose process to Excel, remove the data from empty wells (wells of the plate where you did not pipet anything in).